 If a parent wants to move with the children, he or she must inform the other parent before the relocation about whether the relocation will effect the exercise of parental responsibility (the residence and/or visitation schedule).
 This is based on article 373-2 paragraph 3 of the Civil Code.

-If the other parent does not agree, the moving parent can ask the court for a court order to get permission to relocate the child.
+If the other parent does not agree, the moving parent shall ask the court for a court order to get permission to relocate the child.
 This procedure can take a few months.
-The court will rule according to what the welfare of the child requires.
+The court will rule according to what the best interest of the child requires.

 French case law shows that these are criteria that the judges might take into consideration:

 • A continuity in the education of the child

 • The existence of links with the new place of residence and those with the current place of residence

 • The capacity of preserving contact with the other parent and the family living in France

 • The duration of the stay abroad